hseeberger/constructr/README.md

     └───────────────────┘              └───────────────────┘
 ```

-If something goes wrong, e.g. a timeout (after configurable retries are exhausted) when interacting with the coordination service, ConstructR by default terminates its `ActorSystem`.
-At least for constructr-akka this can be changed by providing a custom `SupervisorStrategy` to the manually started `Constructr` actor, but be sure you know what you are doing.
+If something goes finally wrong when interacting with the coordination service, e.g. a permanent timeout after a configurable number of retries, ConstructR terminates its `ActorSystem` in the spirit of "fail fast".

 ## ConstructR for Akka